ALawliet0/cybersecurity-labs-portfolio/Apply_Filters_to_SQL_Queries_Report.md

 ## Project Description

-As a security analyst, I used SQL queries to investigate suspicious login activity and retrieve specific employee information from organizational databases.
+I used SQL queries to investigate suspicious login activity and retrieve specific employee information from organizational databases.
 This project demonstrates how I applied filters using `AND`, `OR`, `NOT`, and `LIKE` operators to identify patterns, exclude specific data, and analyze potential cybersecurity incidents.

 Through this activity, I simulated real-world threat investigations by querying login attempts, identifying failed logins after hours, and filtering employee data for security maintenance tasks.